jncraton/sysinfo/readme.md

 sysinfo
 =======

 This program displays information about the local system.
-In particular, it CPU load average from `/proc/loadavg` and memory usage from `/proc/meminfo`.
+In particular, it shows CPU load average from `/proc/loadavg` and memory usage from `/proc/meminfo`.

 This program demonstates the use of inline assembly and system calls.
 It will not `#include` or link against any external files.
 It does not use the C standard library.